brodieG/ggbg/DEVNOTES.md

 2. Within each anchor segment generate equidistant colors per whatever metric, with some precision number (e.g. up to 32 colors, or some such); main  issue here is that we could end up with many segments trying to do 32 colors for, perhaps we warn and suggest `gradientn` if there are many segments.
+With new computation this may not be too big a deal.
+We can try targeting half of just noticeable difference or something like it.

 ### Color Palette Generation